Meta Dynamic Pricing: Transfer Learning Across Experiments: Problem Formulation

 As evidenced by the large literature on the practical success of Thompson sampling \citep{chapelle2011empirical, RVR14, FLW18}, Algorithm \ref{alg:oracle} is a very attractive choice for implementation in practice.

-It is worth noting that Algorithm \ref{alg:oracle} attains a strong performance guarantee under the classical formulation compared to a the classical \textit{oracle} that knows all $N$ product demand parameters $\{\theta_i\}_{i=1}^N$ in advance.
-In particular, this oracle would offer the expected optimal price in each period $t \in [T]$ in epoch $i \in [N]$, \ie,
+Algorithm \ref{alg:oracle} attains a strong performance guarantee under the classical formulation compared to an \textit{oracle} that knows all $N$ product demand parameters $\{\theta_i\}_{i=1}^N$ in advance.
+In particular, the oracle would offer the expected optimal price in each period $t \in [T]$ in epoch $i \in [N]$, \ie,